yorklim/tp/docs/DeveloperGuide.md

 **Extensions**
 * 2a.
 User sees that the list is empty.
   * 2a1.
-User stops as there is no client to delete.
+User stops as there is no client to delete.<br>
     Use case ends.
 * 3a.
 ClientCare detects that the given command is invalid.
   * 3a1.
 ClientCare shows an error message.